Standards of conduct

 Transfer of employees

-BC Hydro must post a notice on its website of any transfer of a RC Employee to a position as an Marketing Function Employee, or any transfer of an Marketing Function Employee to a position as a RC Employee.
-See, Listing of Transfers of Employees [PDF, 95 KB] for current transfers as of February 18, 2020.
+BC Hydro must post a notice on its website of any transfer of a RC Employee to a position as an Marketing Function Employee, or any transfer of a Marketing Function Employee to a position as a RC Employee.
+See Listing of Transfers of Employees [PDF, 90 KB] for current transfers as of November 1, 2023.

 Disclosing non-public transmission function information